invenia/blog/_posts/JuliaLangFeatures.md

 There are a few different ways to implement them, though all are broadly similar.
  - We're going to talk about the way based on concrete types.
  - But you can do similar with `Type{<:SomeAbstractType}` (ugly, but flexible).
- - or even with values if they constant fold (like bools) particularly if you are happy to wrap them in `Val` when you want to dispatch on them (an example of this will be shown later).
+ - Or even with values if they constantly fold (like `Bool`), particularly if you are happy to wrap them in `Val` when you want to dispatch on them (an example of this will be shown later).

 ### AsList a Python example
 In Python TensorFlow, these is a helper function, `_AsList`: